Why you always think your friends are mad at you — even when they’re not

 The relationship has deviated from baseline

-Every friendship has routines and regularities: The frequency of hangouts, the preferred medium for communication, the types of activities done together.
+Every friendship has routines and regularities: the frequency of hangouts, the preferred medium for communication, the types of activities done together.
 When those patterns are disrupted — say, a week goes by and we haven’t heard from a friend who we usually speak with daily — an alarm fires in the brain, signaling a disconnect, says Amir Levine, a psychiatrist and assistant professor at Columbia University.
 “We don’t like those alarms,” Levine says.
 “They don’t feel good to us.”

 Because we aren’t necessarily aware when our friendships have deviated from baseline, Levine says, all we’re left with is the unpleasant sensation that something is wrong.
 Before jumping to conclusions, parse through usual interactions with this friend.
 If they’re prone to canceling plans at the last minute or usually need a few calls before they pick up the phone, it’s likely a similar instance isn’t necessarily a departure from their usual behavior.